gitproject09/MaterialAnimationsDemo/README.md

 # Layout changes

 Transition Framework can also be used to animate layout property changes in a view.

 You just need to make whatever changes you want and it will perform necessary animations for you

+# Requirements

+ - Android API level 16 or greater

+ - You should be able to setup the project in Android Studio 3.0.0+.